 Dates In the ‘events’ dictionary, there is a field called “timestamp”, the date filter uses to focus on messages in a certain timeframe.

-Once a filter is selected, the Viewer will only display messages that meet that criteria.
-When filtering is applied to the conversation, all message activity bars that do not meet the filter criteria will be grayed out in the Timeline Navigator, but still visible.
+When filtering is applied to the conversation, all message activity bars that do not meet the filter criteria will be grayed out in the Timeline Navigator.

 If multiple filters are selected within a specific filter category, OR logic is applied to those criteria.
 When making selections across multiple filter categories, AND logic will be applied.
 In other words, all selections within a filter category are additive to your results due to the OR logic, and selections across filter categories are subtractive to your results due to the AND logic.